Topics in the Article:

 Bitter herbs stimulate the production of bile from the liver.
 Bile is essential for the digestion of oils & fats, proper laxative effects, and purifying the blood of toxins, pathogens & excess cholesterol.

-For those looking for a good natural Vitamin C source, Herbal C contains whole herbs and fruits with the highest known content of Vitamin C. Herbal C also provides additional digestive powers for the body.
+For those looking for a good natural Vitamin C source, Herbal C contains whole herbs and fruits with the highest known content of Vitamin C. Herbal C also provides additional digestive powers for the body along with immune system support and increased detoxification powers.

 6) Consume a Mineral Drink Before Bed & Again if Waking in the Night